levimoore02/SimpleBot/README.md

-# Simple learning program bot that you can teach by creating a new instance for each personality.
+# Simple bot that stores input paired with an answer in a .txt file in the src.